gvwilson/thirdbit/src/fiction/santas/index.md

 as the biggest, beardiest santa Finner had ever seen came downstairs and wrapped his arms around Gran-Granna Tumbly in a number three hug.[^number-three-hug]
-To Finner's complete surprise the santa started crying.
+To Finner's complete surprise the barded santa started crying.

 [^number-three-hug]: Both arms, full wrap, strong squeeze for two or three heartbeats depending on how bad things are.

-"Oh Vidancia," he blubbered.
+"Oh Vidancia," he sniffled.
-"It's awful.
-It's *awful*."
+"It all went wrong.
+It all went *wrong*."

 Gran-Granna Tumbly wriggled out of the beard and the hug.
-"Let me guess—did your llamas eat your favorite hat again?"

-"The llamas are gone,"
+"Get ahold of yourself,"
+she ordered.
+"What went wrong?"
+Finner did a double take.
+Was that an ax strapped to the first santa's back?
+A really big ax that looked like it was designed for chopping off heads rather than for turning logs into kindling?

+"We were ambushed,"
 said a second santa
 who had come silently down the stairs behind the first one.
 She was no taller than Finner,